-Every week will recognize a special young athlete, both here and on social media, battling IBD and refusing to let their disease hold them back from reaching their goals both on and off the field/court.
+Every Tuesday we recognize a special young athlete, both here and on social media, battling IBD and refusing to let their disease hold them back from reaching their goals both on and off the field/court.

 Have an athlete that you would like to nominate for Teammate of the Week?

 Send us an email with a brief story and photos to firstname.lastname@example.org!